S&P/ASX 200 (^AXJO) Technical Analysis Elliott Wave Forecast & Trading [video]

 S&P/ASX 200 Index (^AXJO) Technical Analysis Elliott Wave Forecast.

-Plus CBA ANZ BHP RIO FMG, IRON ORE, COPPER, CRUDE, AUDUSD, DXY, NIFTY 50, CHINA A50 Shanghai Composite SSEC.
+Plus CBA ANZ BHP RIO FMG, IRON ORE, COPPER, CRUDE, AUDUSD, DXY, NIFTY 50, CHINA A50.

 Trading Levels Minor Level 5; 7,500 as the market support.